Appeal to Reason (album): Release

 Appeal to Reason was released on October 7, 2008.
 It was the first Rise Against album to be released by Interscope Records.
 In the United States, the album peaked at number three on the Billboard 200, making it Rise Against's highest-charting album at the time.
 The album sold 64,000 copies in its first week of release, and by December 2010, it had sold 482,000 copies.
 It was certified platinum by the Recording Industry Association of America in July 2021, denoting shipments of 1,000,000 copies in the United States.
 When asked about the commercial success of Appeal to Reason, drummer Brandon Barnes said "It was surprising to us.
 We are very proud of the CD and happy with how it turned out, but going to No. 3 was big for us."

 Appeal to Reason was also a commercial success internationally.
 In Canada, the album reached number one on the Canadian Albums Chart, Rise Against's first album to do so.
 It was certified double platinum by Music Canada, denoting shipments of 200,000 copies.
-The album peaked at number seven on the ARIA Top 100 Albums Chart in Australia, and number twenty-one on the Top 100 Albums chart in Germany.
-It was certified gold in Australia, Germany and New Zealand, denoting shipments of 35,000, 100,000, and 7,500 copies respectively.
-The album peaked in several other countries, including number thirty-four in Austria, number fifty-five in Belgium, number thirty-four in New Zealand, number fifty-one in Sweden, number forty-four in Switzerland, and number sixty-eight in the United Kingdom, where it was certified silver by the BPI.
+The album peaked at number seven on the ARIA Top 100 Albums Chart in Australia, and number twenty-one on the Top 100 Albums chart in Germany and was certified platinum.
+It was certified gold in Australia and New Zealand, denoting shipments of 35,000 and 7,500 copies respectively.
+The album peaked in several other countries, including number thirty-four in Austria and was certified platinum, number fifty-five in Belgium, number thirty-four in New Zealand, number fifty-one in Sweden, number forty-four in Switzerland, and number sixty-eight in the United Kingdom, where it was certified silver by the BPI.